magicleap/developer-portal-docs/docs/guides/developer-tools/lumin-aosp-tools/drawtrace.md

 When you click on the link, it will open a text file of the configuration file.
 Download the file you want to use.

 7. Rename your downloaded file.
 If you selected Full Log Configuration, rename your file **config-full-with-draw-tracing.cfg** and save it.
-If you selected Partial Log Configuration, rename your file **config-with-draw-tracing.cfg**.
+If you selected Graphics Log Configuration, rename your file **config-with-draw-tracing.cfg**.

 8. Start your application and run the following while the application is running:
 ```shell